 - The past five years’ financial statements and income tax returns

 - List of assets and debts of the business

 - Documents and information particular to the industry

 After reviewing the initial information, the business valuator will likely request additional documentation.
 This will often come as the valuator gains a better understanding of that business and its unique attributes.
 Collecting these documents may take some time, but it is vital to obtaining a correct business valuation.

 What Adjustments are Made During Business Valuations?

-In determining value, by whatever method is used, adjustments may have to be made by the expert in order to set a more accurate value.
-Some common adjustments that are made in valuing a business are a lack-of-marketability discount due to the recognition that there is little or no market for the stock of a closely-held corporation, and a minority-interest discount which reflects the minority interest owner’s inability to control dividend payments, company policy or liquidation of company assets
+When determining value, by whatever method adjustments may have to be made by the expert to set a more accurate value.
+Some standard adjustments made in valuing a business are a lack-of-marketability discount due to the recognition that there is little or no market for the stock of a closely-held corporation, and a minority-interest discount which reflects the minority interest owner’s inability to control dividend payments, company policy or liquidation of company assets.

 Why a Goranson Bain Ausley Attorney?

 At Goranson Bain Ausley, our attorneys offer considerable experience with business valuation cases.
-We understand the complexities of closely-held businesses and the financial and emotional issues that arise when these businesses must be assessed for division.
-Our attorneys will guide you through the process, working to protect your investment in your businesses, present your case persuasively, and strive to arrive at terms that represent a favorable resolution.
+We understand the complexities of closely-held businesses and the financial and emotional issues that arise when they must be assessed for division.
+Our attorneys will guide you through the process of divorce and business valuation, working to protect your investment in your businesses, present your case persuasively, and strive to arrive at terms that represent a favorable resolution.
+Contact us today.